-- Cargo Receipt – This form states that the goods have been delivered.
+- Cargo receipt: This form states that the goods arrived.
 It accounts for the types of goods delivered, as well as all the specifications of those goods.

-- Title to Cargo – States who the intended owner of the cargo is.
+- Title to cargo: This document identifies the intended owner of the cargo.

-- Evidence of Contracted Carriage – The POD is the legal contract binding the carrier and consignee.
+- Evidence of contracted carriage: The POD is the legal contract that binds the carrier and consignee.

-Boiled down, a BOL is filled out prior to shipment, while a POD is confirmed and signed after the shipment has arrived.
+While a worker must create a BOL prior to shipment, no one is responsible for a POD until delivery.
 The signature on a POD confirms two facts: